web-mi/RocketChatApiClient/RoomsApi/docs/Api/RoomsApi.md

-$apiInstance = new RocketChatRoomsApi\Api\RoomsApi(
+$apiInstance = new WebMIRocketChatApiClientRoomsApi\Api\RoomsApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $x_auth_token = RScctEHSmLGZGywfIhWyRpyofhKOiMoUIpimhvheU3f; // string | The `authToken` of the authenticated user.
 $x_user_id = rbAXPnMktTFbNpwtJ; // string | The `userId` of the authenticated user.
-$post_api_v1_rooms_save_notification_request = {"roomId":"5of4weEXaH7yncxz9","notifications":{"desktopNotifications":"all","disableNotifications":0,"emailNotifications":"nothing","audioNotificationValue":"beep","desktopNotificationDuration":"2","audioNotifications":"all","unreadAlert":"nothing","hideUnreadStatus":0,"mobilePushNotifications":"mentions"}}; // \RocketChatRoomsApi\Model\PostApiV1RoomsSaveNotificationRequest
+$post_api_v1_rooms_save_notification_request = {"roomId":"5of4weEXaH7yncxz9","notifications":{"desktopNotifications":"all","disableNotifications":0,"emailNotifications":"nothing","audioNotificationValue":"beep","desktopNotificationDuration":"2","audioNotifications":"all","unreadAlert":"nothing","hideUnreadStatus":0,"mobilePushNotifications":"mentions"}}; // \WebMIRocketChatApiClientRoomsApi\Model\PostApiV1RoomsSaveNotificationRequest

 try {
     $result = $apiInstance->postApiV1RoomsSaveNotification($x_auth_token, $x_user_id, $post_api_v1_rooms_save_notification_request);